Devi (Virgin Comics)

-Devi is the fictional character created by Shekhar Kapur and Virgin Comics, as part of their debut Shakti line, which focuses on Indian settings.
+Devi is a fictional character created by Shekhar Kapur and Virgin Comics, as part of their debut Shakti line, which focuses on Indian settings.
 The character is loosely based upon the mythological figure Durga.

 Plot summary

 Devi was a celestial warrior goddess created by the gods to fight the renegade god Bala in the 2nd century of man.
 When Bala rose again to threaten the universe, Devi was reborn within the body of a young woman named Tara Mehta.

 The Devi entity had emerged within a warrior-woman of the Durapasya (human warriors of light) clan.
 She had led the armies of the gods and men on an all-out assault on Bala's Fortress.

-After defeating Bala through hand-to-hand combat, which led to the fallen god being blinded, captured, and imprisoned by Bodha, the supreme Lord of creation inside Jwala, the fortress of fire and stone (hidden deep within the earth) she had created a source to hold the prayers of humanity and channel them to Aakashik, the story's representation of heaven, thus replenishing the powers of the other pure gods.
+After defeating Bala through hand-to-hand combat, which led to the fallen god being blinded, captured, and imprisoned by Bodha, the supreme Lord of creation inside Jwala, the fortress of fire and stone (hidden deep within the earth) she had created a source to hold the prayers of humanity and channel them to Akashik, the story's representation of heaven, thus replenishing the powers of the other pure gods.

 The key to Bala's sarcophagus prison was entrusted to a creature of fire and stone called the Gatekeeper.

 In the present, a woman by the name of Tara Mehta, who is the unawakened Devi incarnate, lives a posh lifestyle alongside her boyfriend Iyam (who was the former favorite general of Bala during the ancient battle, and currently Sitapur's most notorious ganglord).
 He also owns “the Abyss” night club.

 An investigation by Inspector Rahul Singh, a functioning alcoholic of the Sitapur police who drinks alcohol in order to self-medicate an overactive supernatural ability, leads to pinpointing Iyam as a culprit.
 Meanwhile, Kratha, an Apsara - an assassin of heaven hired by Lord Bala using a woman named Amara Gaelle - goes to try to eliminate Tara Mehta before she becomes Devi.
 However, she is unsuccessful as the Durapasya kidnap and drug her before she can kill her target.

 Tara comes into contact with the first Devi who attempts to lead Tara on the road to rebirth as the Devi.
 Inspector Rahul Singh follows Iyam to a private meeting with Amara where he learns of the supposed assassination attempt.

 Iyam and Kratha come to a truce ending with Iyam paying Kratha double the amount of what she was paid by her previous master.
 Amara, Lord Bala's contact, kills 2 of Iyam's bodyguards who had captured Inspector Rahul thus freeing him and seemingly following her own agenda.